Understanding the brain at different scales: from tissue to single molecules

 Challenges in understanding synapses

 The small size of synapses, under 200 nm in size, can hinder the study of the molecular mechanisms regulating neurotransmission.
 Each synapse is composed of over 200 proteins and a synaptic cleft, across which communication between cell terminals is mediated, that can be as small as 20-40nm (Figure 1).

 Understanding the crucial mechanisms that determine neuronal connections in health and disease is limited by multiple factors.
 Firstly, culture cell lines for certain brain cell types can be difficult to obtain and maintain in vitro, making it challenging to find truly predictive neural models.
 Currently, the most accessible super-resolution imaging studies use primary cortical and hippocampal cell cultures from mice or rats.
 Yet these models can be considered artificial environments with low complexity brain architectures.
 An attractive alternative for neuroscientists is the use of neurons differentiated from iPSCs (induced Pluripotent Stem Cells, generated directly from adult cells), which allows research on human cell lines.
 However, the lack of disease models necessary for iPCS is limiting research using this approach.

 Another limitation in neuroimaging is the availability of labeling tools; available antibodies target the most common and best researched proteins while other players remain unexplored, hindering the detailed analysis of neuronal synapse architecture.
-To learn more, read the ONI application note on Quantitative super-resolution reveals nanoscale recruitment of GABAA receptors following Bicuculline treatment.
+To learn more on neuronal culture preparation and labeling read our Technical guide on Neuronal Culture for Super-Resolution Imaging, and the ONI application note on Quantitative super-resolution reveals nanoscale recruitment of GABAA receptors following Bicuculline treatment.